simoneengelbr/twitter_zodiac/docs/index.md

 # **<span style="color:#8a7e4a">Communities</span>**

+So far, the analysis has focused on zodiac signs as a way to create different groups to analyze in the network.
+However, this is not a proper scientific analysis, as they can be interpreted as arbitrary partitions.
+To find the real communities in the network, the Louvain Algorithm is used.

 <p align="center">
   <img width="1200" height="450" src="https://raw.githubusercontent.com/simoneengelbr/twitter_zodiac/main/docs/TransparentCommunityDistribution.png?token=AK2UC2PVGJD7FV5OOKLEZGK73ILSO">
 </p>

+As mentioned, it is a common beleif in astrology that some signs tend to be more compatible with others.
+If this were true, there may be a strong presence of compatible signs within communities.
+To check this, the zodiac distribution for each community is plotted.

 <p align="center">
   <img width="1200" height="1400" src="https://raw.githubusercontent.com/simoneengelbr/twitter_zodiac/main/docs/TransparentZodiacDistributionCommunities.png?token=AK2UC2LQVP4G5ZCLLN4OXXC73IG4E">
 </p>

+However, the signs can be grouped into 4 elements.
+Astrology claims that signs within the same element are compatible, and each element has an opposite, compatible element.
+If this were true, finding the compatibility in the elements should be easier, as there are less combinations to compare.
+To check this, the element distribution inside each community is plotted.

 <p align="center">
   <img width="1200" height="1400" src="https://raw.githubusercontent.com/simoneengelbr/twitter_zodiac/main/docs/TransparentElementDistributionCommunity.png?token=AK2UC2LK2PCHVZWQXWGW6SK73ILQM">